bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 multi-resolution pyramidal tiled images.
 An OME-XML data block is also embedded inside the file’s header.

-The BIDS standard accepts microscopy data in different file formats to accommodate datasets stored in 2D image formats and whole-slide imaging formats, to accommodate lossless and lossy compression, and to avoid unnecessary conversions of the original data from a non-tiled to a tiled format, or vice-versa.
+The BIDS standard accepts microscopy data in a number of file formats to accommodate datasets stored in 2D image formats and whole-slide imaging formats, to accommodate lossless and lossy compression, and to avoid unnecessary conversions of the original data from a non-tiled to a tiled format, or vice-versa.

-For BIDS, Microscopy raw data MUST be stored in one of the following formats:
+Microscopy raw data MUST be stored in one of the following formats:

 -   [Portable Network Graphics](http://www.libpng.org/pub/png/) (`.png`)